StochasticBiology/hypertraps-ct/README.md

 In R, HyperTraPS will output information about the progress of a run to the console, and return a named list containing outputs from and descriptions of the inference process.

+*If you are just interested in plotting summary outputs from the inference process, skip to the next section now.*

 The files from the command line version can be read into R (for plotting, analysis, etc) using `readHyperinf` from `hypertraps.R`.
 This reads a collection of output files and returns a named list.
 Similar, the named list structure in R can be written to files (for storage) using `writeHyperinf` from `hypertraps.R`.
 This takes a named list and produces the corresponding file set.

 The output structures are